Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### ostensibly

+* *adverb*, in a way that appears or claims to be one thing when it is really something else.
 * *[example]: Both they and older members, some of whom were married, appeared to see women’s larger purpose as helping to fulfill “the 14 words,” a far-right phrase calling for the protection of the ostensibly threatened future of the white race.*

 ### coined

+* *verb*, to invent a new word or expression, or to use one in a particular way for the first time.
 * *[example]: The slogan was coined by American white supremacist David Lane, a member of the terrorist group The Order.*

 ### ideology

+* *noun*, a set of beliefs or principles, especially one on which a political system, party, or organization is based.

 ### unwavering

+* *adjective*, never changing or becoming weaker.
 * *[example]: “Hateful ideology threatens operational integrity and undermines the unwavering trust and cohesion required between our members,” he said.*

 ### INROADS

+* *plural noun*, direct and noticeable effects on something.
 * *[example]: EXPLORING CONSERVATIVE PARTY INROADS*

 ### vehicle

+* *noun*, a way of achieving, producing, or expressing something.
 * *[example]:  Their vehicle for doing so: the leadership race of the Conservative Party of Canada.*

 ### screening

+* *noun*, a test or examination to discover if there is anything wrong with someone.
 * *[example]: The first candidate they rallied behind was Kellie Leitch, who was proposing screening immigrants for cultural values.*

 ### stalled

+* *verb*, If you stall an event, you delay it or prevent it from making progress.
 * *[example]: When her leadership campaign stalled, they moved en masse to support Maxime Bernier.*

 ### en masse

+* *adverb*, If a group of people do something en masse, they do it together and at the same time.
 * *[example]: When her leadership campaign stalled, they moved en masse to support Maxime Bernier.*

 ### dismay

+* *noun*, a feeling of unhappiness and disappointment.
 * *[example]: Dank, the student teacher, even expressed dismay that he couldn’t cast more than one ballot for Mr. Bernier.*

 ### broader political process